Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2

-\begin{rem} Suppose that the Grothendieck Section Conjecture holds for any field which is finitely generated extension of $K$ with transcendental degree $\mathrm{dim}\,Y$.
+\begin{rem} Let $Y$ be as in Theorem \ref{assumesection}.
+Suppose that the Grothendieck section conjecture holds for every hyperbolic curve over a field which is finitely generated over $K$ of transcendental degree $\mathrm{dim}\,Y$ and the morphism $X_{2}\to X_{1}$ is proper.
 Write $\eta$ (resp.\,$G_{\eta}$) for the spectrum (resp.\,the absolute Galois group) of the function field of $Y$.
-Then we have a diagram
+Then we have a diagram of profinite groups

 where $\phi_{\eta}$ is the outer homomorphism induced by using the isomorphism